 With the right ingredients, that same beautiful transformation happens in people, too.

 A pile of plain ingredients also helped transform my story.
 I grew up in the Red Hook projects in Brooklyn.
-Day by day, as new ingredients blended into my life, I watched them come together to create something wholly new and beautiful.
+Day by day, as new ingredients blended into my life, I watched them come together to create something new and beautiful.

 Why You Should Give Baking A Try